sergio11/document_search_engine_architecture/README.md

 # A document search engine architectural approach
 An architectural approach to implementing a large-scale document search engine based on Apache Nifi.

+## Main Components

-* ETL process design based on Apache Nifi's flow-based programming model.
+* ETL process design based on Apache Nifi's flow-based programming model to proccess and extract all metadata and content from each files.
+* Microservice architecture to interact with the platform.
+Concretely we can get metadata from a specific file, launch a new file processing, make a complex queries to search files that have a specific term into their content.

 ## Main Goals